G-U-N/PyCIL/README.md

       primaryClass={cs.LG}
     }

 ## Introduction

 Traditional machine learning systems are deployed under the closed-world setting, which requires the entire training data before the offline training process.
 However, real-world applications often face the incoming new classes, and a model should incorporate them continually.
 The learning paradigm is called Class-Incremental Learning (CIL).
 We propose a Python toolbox that implements several key algorithms for class-incremental learning to ease the burden of researchers in the machine learning community.
 The toolbox contains implementations of a number of founding works of CIL, such as EWC and iCaRL, but also provides current state-of-the-art algorithms that can be used for conducting novel fundamental research.
 This toolbox, named PyCIL for Python Class-Incremental Learning, is open source with an MIT license.

-- :star2: Check out our [survey paper](http://www.lamda.nju.edu.cn/zhoudw/file/cil_survey.pdf) about class-incremental learning!
+- 🌟 Check out our [survey paper](http://www.lamda.nju.edu.cn/zhoudw/file/cil_survey.pdf) about class-incremental learning!
 This is the **first Chinese survey** about class-incremental learning, which is in press in Chinese Journal of Computers.
-- :star2: A brief introduction (in Chinese) about CIL is available [here](https://zhuanlan.zhihu.com/p/490308909).
+- 🌟 A brief introduction (in Chinese) about CIL is available [here](https://zhuanlan.zhihu.com/p/490308909).
-- :star2: A PyTorch Tutorial to Class-Incremental Learning (with explicit codes and detailed explanations) is available [here](https://github.com/G-U-N/a-PyTorch-Tutorial-to-Class-Incremental-Learning).
+- 🌟 A PyTorch Tutorial to Class-Incremental Learning (with explicit codes and detailed explanations) is available [here](https://github.com/G-U-N/a-PyTorch-Tutorial-to-Class-Incremental-Learning).

 ## Methods Reproduced

 - [X] `FineTune`: Baseline method which simply updates parameters on new tasks, suffering from Catastrophic Forgetting.
 By default, weights corresponding to the outputs of previous classes are not updated.
 - [X] `EWC`: Overcoming catastrophic forgetting in neural networks.
 PNAS2017 [[paper](https://arxiv.org/abs/1612.00796)]
 - [X] `LwF`:  Learning without Forgetting.
 ECCV2016 [[paper](https://arxiv.org/abs/1606.09282)]
 - [X] `Replay`: Baseline method with exemplars.
 - [X] `GEM`: Gradient Episodic Memory for Continual Learning.
 NIPS2017 [[paper](https://arxiv.org/abs/1706.08840)]
 - [X] `iCaRL`: Incremental Classifier and Representation Learning.
 CVPR2017 [[paper](https://arxiv.org/abs/1611.07725)]
 - [X] `BiC`: Large Scale Incremental Learning.
 CVPR2019 [[paper](https://arxiv.org/abs/1905.13260)]
 - [X] `WA`: Maintaining Discrimination and Fairness in Class Incremental Learning.
 CVPR2020 [[paper](https://arxiv.org/abs/1911.07053)]
 - [X] `PODNet`: PODNet: Pooled Outputs Distillation for Small-Tasks Incremental Learning.
 ECCV2020 [[paper](https://arxiv.org/abs/2004.13513)]

-- [X] `DER`: DER: Dynamically Expandable Representation for Class Incremental Learning.
+- [x] `DER`: DER: Dynamically Expandable Representation for Class Incremental Learning.
 CVPR2021 [[paper](https://arxiv.org/abs/2103.16788)]
+- [x] `PASS`: Prototype Augmentation and Self-Supervision for Incremental Learning.
+CVPR2021 [[paper](https://openaccess.thecvf.com/content/CVPR2021/papers/Zhu_Prototype_Augmentation_and_Self-Supervision_for_Incremental_Learning_CVPR_2021_paper.pdf)]

-- [X] `RMM`: RMM: Reinforced Memory Management for Class-Incremental Learning.
+- [x] `RMM`: RMM: Reinforced Memory Management for Class-Incremental Learning.
 NeurIPS2021 [[paper](https://proceedings.neurips.cc/paper/2021/hash/1cbcaa5abbb6b70f378a3a03d0c26386-Abstract.html)]
+- [x] `IL2A`: Class-Incremental Learning via Dual Augmentation.
+NeurIPS2021 [[paper](https://proceedings.neurips.cc/paper/2021/file/77ee3bc58ce560b86c2b59363281e914-Paper.pdf)]
 - [X] `FeTrIL`: Feature Translation for Exemplar-Free Class-Incremental Learning.
 WACV2023 [[paper](https://arxiv.org/abs/2211.13131)]
 - [X] `Coil`: Co-Transport for Class-Incremental Learning.
 ACM MM2021 [[paper](https://arxiv.org/abs/2107.12654)]
 - [X] `FOSTER`: Feature Boosting and Compression for Class-incremental Learning.
 ECCV 2022 [[paper](https://arxiv.org/abs/2204.04662)]

 > Intended authors are welcome to contact us to reproduce your methods in our repo.

 ## Reproduced Results